-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ¥es / No / Don't know b. that affects your property in some other way? ¥es / No / Don't know c. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Don't know If you have answered yes to any of a-c above, please give the notices to your se agent, including any notices which arrive at any time before the date of entry of your property. blicitor or estate he purchaser of
+C. Are there any outstanding claims under any of the guarantees listed above?
+No If you have answered yes, please give details: 15.
+Boundaries 15.
+Bouildaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+No If you have answered yes, please give details: 16.
+Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+No b. that affects your property in some other way?
+No c. that requires you to do any maintenance, repairs or improvements to your property?
+No

+If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.

-Declaration by the seller(s)/or other authorised body or person(s)
+Declaration by the seller(s)/or other authorised body or person(s):

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+I confirm that the information in this form is true and correct to the best of my/our knowledge and belief.